-Adobe's VIP program dramatically simplifies and improves the customer licensing experience by allowing business, government, and education customers to easily acquire, deploy, purchase, and manage their desktop Adobe software through a term-based subscription licensing program.
-Learn more about VIP for business, government, and education.
+The Value Incentive Plan dramatically simplifies and improves the customer licensing experience by allowing Business, Government, and Education customers to easily purchase, deploy, and manage Adobe software through a term-based subscription licensing program.

 Call your reseller to enroll.

 VIP offers a named-user licensing option, which provides a VIP membership to an individual user.

 A device license is an Education-only licensing option for classrooms, labs, and training environments that allows multiple students to use the same application on a single computer without having to log in or authenticate license ownership.

 VIP Admins access the Admin Console to download Creative Cloud Packager, which is used to create installation packages.
 Products are deployed by manual push or a third-party deployment tool.

 Institutions interested in purchasing Creative Cloud licenses for installation on student-owned computers may now utilize Creative Cloud for education named-user licenses.
 To qualify for named-user licenses, students must be 13 years or older in compliance with Adobe’s terms and conditions.

 ETLA is a customizable and flexible term licensing program designed for Adobe’s top Business, Government, and Education customers.
 An ETLA can include a full range of creative solutions, multiple products, or individual products offered by Adobe.
 It is the sole licensing method for Creative Cloud for enterprise, and it can also be used to license Acrobat, Adobe Digital Publishing Suite, and more.

 Contact your Adobe sales representative, Adobe Sales at 888-649-2990, or request a consultation.

 CLP offers several advantages: